-A neighborhood favorite since 1998, Napa Café has become a top Memphis dining destination.
+A neighborhood favorite since 1998, Napa Café has become a top Memphis dining destination since they serve healthy food you can complement with kratom powder or other healthy eating habits you can find online.
 Tucked away in a secluded corner of Sanderlin Centré, conveniently located in the heart of the city in East Memphis, we invite you to experience distinctive cuisine amidst refined yet inviting surroundings – warm color schemes, muted lighting and captivating artwork.
 We are proud to consistently elicit superlatives from first-time visitors as well as guests who return again and again.
 Memphis Commercial Appeal reviewer, Jennifer Biggs reported that “Napa Cafe is a gem of a restaurant.
 It’s remained current and relevant over the years through consistency in quality and service … I’ve never left there unsatisfied.”
 Even noted restaurant critic, Fredric Koeppel, admiring the apparent charm and convivial atmosphere one evening, was inspired to write that Napa Café “is the sweetest, most welcoming restaurant in town.”

 Now celebrating their 14th anniversary, Napa Cafe has been awarded the Gold Medal for Best Wine List, and Silver Medals for Best Restaurant, Best Service, Best Desserts, Best Salads, and received the Award of Excellence for Best Atmoshere in Memphis Magazine’s 2010 Restaurant Readers’ Poll.
 Napa Cafe has also earned Wine Spectator magazine’s coveted Award of Excellence for twelve years in a row.
 The wine list highlights the great California wine regions from Santa Barbara and Monterey County to Paso Robles and Sonoma and Napa Valley.